zeynalovmushfig-rgb/Mini-SIEM/README.md

 ##  Why I Built This?
 I built this project to move beyond theoretical SOC analysis.
 Instead of just reading logs on platforms, I wanted to understand the core mechanics of how a SIEM parses data and how an IPS takes automated action against threats.

+## Feedback & Code Review
+I am continuously learning and improving my skills.
+If you spot any bugs, security flaws, or have suggestions for optimization in my code, please feel free to reach out or open an issue on GitHub.
+I'm always open to constructive feedback and code reviews!